p4lang/gsoc/2025/projects/bmv2_pkt_out/README.md

 We observe 6 FANOUT_GEN events because 3 of the 9 packets are the original packets arrive at egress due to multicast and flowed downward instead of getting held by the fanout packet manager.

 Since all the packets are derived from the same packet with ID 0, their "packet ID" are also 0.
-The `copy_id` ranges from 4 to 9 because, again, 1~3 are flowed doward directly.
+The `copy_id` ranges from 4 to 9 because, again, 1~3 are flowed downward the pipeline directly.
 As suggested by `parent_packet_copy_id`, we can track which packet a fanout packet was replicated from.

 PACKET_OUT event:
 ```